 Enhanced cleaning is required in all common areas and on high-touch surfaces (e.g. door handles, light switches, tables, chairs, work surfaces, elevators, restrooms) using a disinfectant recommended by the Environmental Protection Agency (EPA) that is effective against COVID-19.
-Hand sanitizer stations will be positioned in each building at multiple locations.
-Departments/ offices will have desk sanitizers available for employees and students.
+Hand sanitizing stations are positioned in each building at multiple locations.
+Departments/offices also have desk sanitizers available for employees and students.